 How Much do Dispatchers Get Paid?

-Trucking dispatchers are non-emergency.
+Trucking dispatchers are non-emergency personnel.

-On average, a dispatcher could handle around 3 to 5 trucks at a time with each truck bringing you in an average income of $1000/month, so that’s around $3000 to $5000 monthly.
+On average, a dispatcher can handle around 3 to 5 trucks at a time with each truck bringing you in an average income of $1000/month, so that’s around $3000 to $5000 monthly.
 This is the main reason why many prefer being independent truck dispatchers to being tied to just one company.

 How to Start a Dispatching Home Business